Zenbeau/ImGuiRedux_Cleo_GTASADE/README.md

 **Usage**

 To use, simply copy/paste all files in zip folder to CLEO folder for your game.
 So copy/paste "imgui_gta_sa_de.js" and "data" to your CLEO folder (C:\Program Files\Rockstar Games\GTA San Andreas - Definitive Edition\Gameface\Binaries\Win64\CLEO).
-You will also need an ASI Loader "version.dll" which automatically gets put in the Win64 folder when you install Cleo Redux to game directory location.
+You will need an ASI Loader "version.dll" which automatically gets put in the Win64 folder when you install Cleo Redux to game directory location.
+And yes, you need to install Cleo Redux too which you can do here: https://re.cleo.li/

 **Hotkeys**